Search

 Maimonides’ Principles: The Fundamentals of Torah Faith

-Maimonides 13 Principles of FaithThere is an excellent anthology by Rabbi Aryeh Kaplan of the writings of Maimonides (Rambam) on the fundamental principles of Torah, from several sources, including Rambam’s Mishneh Torah and his Commentary on the Mishnah.
-The source texts are compiled with emphasis on more in-depth explanations of what is known as the Thirteen Principles of Faith.
-The section on each Principle ends with a list of thought-provoking questions that lead the reader in the direction of expanding and extending his conceptions of these 13 Principles.
+Maimonides 13 Principles of FaithThis is an excellent anthology by Rabbi Aryeh Kaplan of writings by Maimonides (Rambam) on the fundamental principles of Torah.
+He draws from several sources, including Rambam’s Mishneh Torah and his Commentary on the Mishnah.
+The sources are compiled with emphasis on more in-depth explanations of what is known as the Thirteen Principles of Faith.
+The section on each Principle ends with a list of thought-provoking questions.
+They lead the reader in the direction of expanding and extending his conceptions of these 13 Principles.

 This book is out of print, but used copies can be purchased here: https://www.amazon.com/gp/offer-listing/B01FIW9ATQ

-Here is a list of the 13 Principles, with clarifications for Noahides:
+A list of the 13 Principles (with clarifications for Noahides):

 The First Foundation is to believe in the existence of G-d, the Creator, blessed be He.